 Last fall, we added several new, larger applications to our demo platform.
 With these additions, our team started to see some performance challenges with our standard Docker Compose application deployment model on a single host.
 Specifically, we wanted to support multiple host machines as opposed to being limited to a single host machine like Docker Compose.
 We had been talking about migrating to Kubernetes for several months before this, and so we knew it was time to take the leap.

 Before this I had extensive experience with dockerized applications and even with some Kubernetes-managed applications.
 However, I had never taken part in the actual migration of an application from Docker Compose to Kubernetes.

-For our first attempt at migrating to Kubernetes, we chose an application that was relatively small, but which contained a variety of different elements—Java, NodeJS, GoLang, MySQL and MongoDB.
+For our first attempt at a Docker to Kubernetes migration, we chose an application that was relatively small but contained a variety of different elements — Java, NodeJS, GoLang, MySQL and MongoDB.
 The application used Docker Compose for container deployment and “orchestration.”
 I use the term orchestration loosely, because Docker Compose is pretty light when compared to Kubernetes.

 The first hurdle to converting the project was learning how Kubernetes is different from Docker Compose.
 One of the most dramatic ways it differs is in container-to-container communication.

 In a Docker Compose environment, the containers all run on a single host machine.
 Docker Compose creates a local network that the containers are all part of.
-Take this snippet, for example:
+For example, see the snippet below.